falafelrapper/react-portfolio/README.md

 ## Welcome to the eighteenth Challenge of the UCLA Bootcamp!

-In this challenge we were supposed to build the back end for a social media network.
-You should be able to make GET, POST, PUT, and DELETE requests to our backend server using Insomnia.
+In this challenge we were supposed to make a portfolio website, all completely built within React and Netlify.
+You should be able to view a homepage, an about me page, a portfolio page featuring all of my previous projects, a resume page, and a contact page.
 To start, we should follow our user story on what we want to solve:

 ## User Story